LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 Now that we have a sendable transaction object, let's send it to our node and see how it gets processed by analyzing the logs.

-For this, we utilize the http API of the node and post the created transaction object to the transaction endpoint of the API.
+For this, we utilize the HTTP API of the node and post the created transaction object to the transaction endpoint of the API.

 Before posting the transaction, let's check the balances of sender and recipient, to verify later that the transaction was applied correctly: